 Light Pollution and Light Nuisance

 Artificial light is an important part of modern life.
 The increased use of lighting, however, can cause problems.
-Light in the wrong place at the wrong time can be intrusive.
+Light in the wrong place, of the wrong type or at the wrong time can be intrusive.

 Artificial Light, Light Pollution and the Law